exonum/exonum-doc/src/contributing.md

 In general, all pull requests must:

-- have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularization);
+- Have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularization)
-- be well peer reviewed;
+- Be well peer reviewed
-- have unit tests and sandbox tests where appropriate;
+- Have unit tests and sandbox tests where appropriate
-- follow code style guidelines;
+- Follow code style guidelines
-- not break the existing test suite;
+- Not break the existing test suite
-- where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
-This helps prevent regression.
+- Where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
+This helps prevent regression

 ### Peer Review